LatestBuy…in the Press

 We put it to the test at… www.latestbuy.com.au

-Hours can be wasted here trying to decide between stuff like the Aspirin Cufflinks ($89.95), or the Party Bot, a robot which carries beers and cleans up after itself ($149.95).
+Hours can be wasted here trying to decide between stuff like the Aspirin Cufflinks ($89.95), or the Party Bot, a robot that carries beers and cleans up after itself ($149.95).

 Total spent? $87.80 including delivery.